Arthur Okonkwo: Crewe Alexandra (loan)

 Okonkwo joined EFL League Two side Crewe Alexandra on a season-long loan on 29 July 2022.
 He was signed in time to be eligible for Crewe's season-opening game at Rochdale; Crewe's first-choice goalkeeper, Dave Richards, had suffered a finger injury and required an operation.
 Okonkwo duly made his Crewe and professional league debut in a 2–1 win at Spotland on 30 July 2022, then kept a clean sheet on his home debut in a 3–0 win over Harrogate Town at Gresty Road on 6 August 2022.
 After 26 appearances and ten clean sheets for Crewe, Okonkwo was recalled by Arsenal in mid-January 2023.

 Sturm Graz (loan)

 On 16 January 2023, Okonkwo joined Austrian Bundesliga side Sturm Graz on loan until the end of the season.
+He made his Sturm Graz debut against Rapid Vienna on 10 February 2023.
+Okonkwo played in the Austrian Cup final on 30 April, with Sturm Graz beating SK Rapid Wien 2–0.

+Wrexham (loan)

+On 1 September 2023, he joined Wrexham on a season-long loan following Ben Foster's retirement.
+Okonkwo made his debut for the club in a fixture versus Newcastle U21 on 5 September 2023, with Wrexham pulling away as 1–0 victors He later made his league debut for the club on 30 September 2023, at home against former club Crewe Alexandra, in a 3–3 draw.
+In December 2023, he returned to parent club Arsenal for minor surgery after suffering a jaw injury in a 2–2 draw at Harrogate Town on 28 November.
+In January 2024, Wrexham confirmed that Okonkwo would remain on loan at the club until the end of the season.
+During his season at Wrexham he made 40 appearances in all competitions and had 16 clean sheets.

+Return to Wrexham

+On 22 June 2024, it was announced that Okonkwo had once again signed for Wrexham as a free agent on a three-year deal.

 International career

 Okonkwo represented England at under-16 and under-17 levels, then debuted for the under-18s two days before his birthday.
-He remains eligible for Nigeria, too, through his family descent.
+He remains eligible for Nigeria through his ancestry.

 Style of play

 An Arsenal academy graduate, Okonkwo has stated that Petr Cech and David De Gea influence his own goalkeeping style.
-Okonkwo said this on him playing as a goalkeeper: "I tried playing outfield but it wasn’t for me.
+Okonkwo said this on him playing as a goalkeeper: "I tried playing outfield but it wasn't for me.
 I enjoyed the thrill of making saves – the more spectacular the better".

+Personal life

+Okonkwo has a younger brother, Brian, who plays as a goalkeeper in West Bromwich Albion's academy, after departing Arsenal's academy.